Performance Studies, Cultural Studies, Gender Studies, Performance Ensemble

 Ph.D., 2008, University of South Florida

 Jeanine Marie Mingé (PhD, University of South Florida) is an Associate Professor in the Department of Communication Studies.
-She is currently serving as the Basic Course Director and Co-Director of the CSUN Performance Ensemble.
+She is currently serving as the Graduate Coordinator, Associate Chair, and the Director of Performance Ensemble: Creatives for Social Justice.

 Her areas of research interest include Health Communication, Performance Studies, Cultural Studies, and Qualitative Methods.
 All of her work is dedicated to cultivating social justice through use of narrative, visual imagery, poetry, installation art, and performance.
 Her book co-authored with Amber Lynn Zimmerman was published by Routledge Publishing Company in the series Innovative Ethnographies is entitled Concrete and Dust: Mapping the Sexual Terrains of Los Angeles.
 This research has garnered national attention.
 In April of 2011, Jeanine was invited to give the Keynote Address about her book at James Madison University for their 33rd Annual Communication Studies Conference.